Bananas are versatile food and easy to include in your diet.

-- Bananas are a good source of dietary fibre.
-On large banana has 3.5 g, or 9 to 14% of the recommended dietary fibre intake.
-Added to a bowl of oatmeal, or bran cereal and you’ve got a great high fibre meal.
+- Bananas are a good source of dietary fiber.
+On large banana has 3.5 g, or 9 to 14% of the recommended dietary fiber intake.
+Added to a bowl of oatmeal, or bran cereal and you’ve got a great high fiber meal.

 - Safe enough to be part of a baby’s first food.